daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 ---
-title: "Setting Up a Python Dev Environment with DevContainers and Daytona"
+title: "Setting Up a Python Dev Environment with Dev Containers and Daytona"
-description: "A step-by-step guide to setting up a Python dev environment with DevContainers and Daytona"
+description: "A step-by-step guide to setting up a Python dev environment with Dev Containers and Daytona"
 date: 2024-11-21
 author: "Kiran Naragund"
 tags: ["python", "devcontainers", "daytona"]
 ---

-# Setting Up a Python Dev Environment with DevContainers and Daytona
+# Setting Up a Python Dev Environment with Dev Containers and Daytona

 ## Introduction

 In modern Python development, managing dependencies, Python versions, and conflicting libraries can often be cumbersome and time-consuming.
-Traditional tools like venv, virtualenv, and pipenv have helped manage these issues, but there's a better way to simplify and streamline your workflow: using DevContainers with Daytona.
+Traditional tools like venv, virtualenv, and pipenv have helped manage these issues, but there's a better way to simplify and streamline your workflow using Dev Containers with Daytona.

-This guide walks you through setting up a Python development environment using Daytona's containerized workspaces and the DevContainer.
-You'll learn how to skip the hassle of traditional environment managers and achieve consistency across team members, projects, and machines.
+This guide walks you through setting up a Python development environment using Daytona's containerized workspaces and the Dev Container.

 ### TL;DR

-- What is needed to get started in this hands-on learning
+- Required tools and knowledge for hands-on learning.
-- Overviews of both DevContainer and Daytona
+- Overview of both Dev Containers and Daytona.
-- Using Python project template
+- Setting up a Python project template.
-- Setup python project workspace in Daytona
+- Creating a Python project workspace in Daytona.
 - Conclusion

 ## Prerequisites